cinchy-co/Documentation/frequently-asked-questions.md

 SELECT @nbdays;
 ```

 The query works without the DECLARE statement.
 When the DECLARE statement is present, the input variable is ignored, and needs to be SET.
-In order to still get the variable from the input, a second variable is needed.
+To still get the variable from the input, a second variable is needed.

 ```javascript
 DECLARE @nbdays AS INT;